 What Is Anchor Text?

-Anchor text is the visible letters and words shown in the clickable text that hyperlinks link to another page or site on the internet.
+Anchor text is the visible letters and words shown in the clickable text that hyperlinks to another page or site online.

-It normally displays as blue text with an underline, but if you want, it is possible to modify the colors and styles of links displayed on your own website using HTML or CSS.
+It normally displays as blue text with an underline, but you can modify the colors and styles of links displayed on your website using HTML or CSS.

 Anchor text can give useful information about the content of the link’s target destination to both search engines and human users.

-External anchor text (text used by other pages to connect to your site) is used by search engines to represent how other people see your page, giving them a rough sense of what your pages are likely to be about.
+External anchor text (text used by other pages to connect to your site) is used by search engines to represent how other people see your page, giving them a rough sense of what your pages will likely be about.

-While webmasters often have little influence over how external sites link to theirs, you have full control over your own internal links.
-That means you can ensure that the anchor text on your own site is informative, descriptive, and relevant.
+While webmasters often have little influence over how external sites link to theirs, you have full control over your internal links.
+That means you can ensure that your site’s anchor text is informative, descriptive, and relevant.

 Types of Anchor Text